Tired but Can't Sleep

 Establish a Consistent Sleep Schedule

-Our bodies thrive on routine, especially when it comes to sleep.
+Our bodies thrive on routine, especially for sleep.
 To break the “tired but can’t sleep” cycle, try to:

 • Maintain a regular sleep/wake schedule, even on the weekends.
 This improves sleep quality by facilitating the body’s natural circadian rhythms.